Best Puzzle Toys: Quick Picks

 - Helps Dogs Eat Slower.
 This toy is designed to help gobbling canines slow down, which in turn improves digestion and prevent bloating, choking, and other issues.

 - Food Safe Plastic.
 Made with food-safe ABS plastic that is BPA, PVC & phthalate free.

 This toy is perfect for dogs who devour their dinners – owners note the Outward Hound Fun Feeder makes dogs work a bit harder for their meal, in some cases saving owners several trips to the vet for bloat and digestion problems.

-This interactive dog puzzle toy can’t really be used for situations outside of meal time.
+This dog puzzle toy can’t really be used for situations outside of meal time.

 About: Another Nina Ottosson toy called the Dog Tornado lets dogs swivel different stacked compartments to access hidden treats.

 - Can Leave Dogs Unsupervised.
-Unlike many others, this interactive dog toy doesn’t require constant supervision.
+Unlike many others, this dog toy doesn’t require constant supervision.

 - Training Needed.
 Requires some training interaction at first to teach your pup how to use it.